mk12/sicp/README.md

 Before submitting a PR, run `make`.
 This makes the following targets:

 - `make lint`: Lints Scheme, TypeScript, and Bash.
-- `make fmt`: Formats C and TypeScript.
+- `make fmt`: Formats C, Objective-C, and TypeScript.
-- `make spell`: Spellchecks Markdown and Scheme.
+- `make spell`: Spellchecks Markdown and Scheme (macOS only).
 - `make docs`: Builds the website.
 - `make validate`: Validates HTML.
 - `make test`: Tests with all Scheme implementations.